AdityaS8804/SubjectManagementSystem-cpp/README.md

 * update() → This is used to update any specific previous entry given by the user
 * del() → This is used to delete any specific previous entry given by the user

+## Execution

+Execute the file named 'ams.cpp'

+Add VariadicTable.h as a package in your appropriate package managers' path.

 ## Structure

 * Upon executing the above code, it shows a menu driven display from which the user can select an operation of their choice.
 This then initiates the specific CRUD operation an takes the necessary inputs as needed.